The Great Dunhuang: Part Three (episodes 31–46)

 Part Three is set in 1936 during the Republican era just before the Second Sino-Japanese War.
 Liang Moyan, a painter, and his wife Su Qingping, a sculptor, want to fulfil their dream of restoring the ancient city of Dunhuang.
 However, their task is not going to be easy as there are various opposing factors at hand: Dunhuang is in ruins due to a long history of tomb-raiding and desecration; the couple run into trouble with bandits; the local residents are indifferent towards the idea of reviving Dunhuang; foreigners have also set their sights on the city; the local government is inept and keeps shoving responsibilities around.

 Liang and Su are unwilling to give up on their quest and they start preserving artefacts and rebuilding Dunhuang.
-With their sheer determination and sincerity, they move many people and even succeed in influencing younger generations to continue their work.
+With their sheer determination and sincerity, they move many people and even succeed in influencing the younger generation to continue their work.
 However, the couple also sacrifice themselves in their fight against grave robbers and plunderers.

 Chiba Sanrō, a young artist from Japan who has a fervent interest in Dunhuang, travels to the oasis city.
 He has received a secret order from the Japanese military to find the Buddhist sutra printed in gold lettering.
 Despite his passion for art, he has been strongly influenced by his militarist background and he harbours prejudiced views against the Chinese people.
 During his encounters with Liang and Su, his soul experiences an unprecedented shock and baptism.
 The personal struggles and reflections he went through eventually prompt him to overcome his hostility towards the Chinese and make a fresh start in life.

 The stories of Liang, Su and Chiba tell us that Dunhuang's heritage truly belongs to those who know how to appreciate and preserve it.